 - IRS site to see what the next steps you will have to take

-Your business checking account will help you to keep track of all the business’s finances and separate your personal expenses from your business expenses.
+Your business checking account will help you to keep track of all the business’s finances and separate your expenses from your business expenses.

 How To Build A Website

 Now that you have finished all the tedious work, let’s have fun and start building your online art gallery.

 Your online art gallery will be the place where people can view and purchase your artwork

 There are several different options that you have.

 - Build and own a website (I recommend this option for every art business)